 If you’re experiencing hair loss, consult a healthcare professional, such as a doctor or dermatologist, to determine the underlying cause and appropriate treatment options.

 What causes hair breakage?

 Ever wonder, “Why does my hair keep breaking?”
-Read on for the primary contributions and reasons for hair breakage.
+Here are the primary hair breakage causes: